MERS

 What causes MERS?

-MERS is caused by Middle East respiratory syndrome coronavirus (MERS‐CoV).
-The virus was first seen in Saudi Arabia in 2012.
+MERS is caused by a virus called Middle East respiratory syndrome coronavirus (MERS‐CoV).
+The virus was first found in Saudi Arabia in 2012.

 MERS is a zoonotic disease, which means it spreads from animals to people.